 He paid the man who was now smiling and grasped the two apples from the merchant.
 He turned toward the young woman and said, "I hope it is okay; I got your apple for you."
 She smiled with her eyes as she reached for the apple as they walked toward the bench side of the pier.
 Sid, at last, got the nerve to say, "May I ask your name?"
 She answered, "Why yes, my name is Isabella, Isabella Rosalina D'Agostino."
 Sid knew this name; it was the family name of the Renault Winery owners.
 Sid was so excited to have a point of reference for his conversation.

-He inquired, are you from the D’Agostino family that owns Renault Winery?
-Isabella grinned and also perked up at his knowledge of something having to do with her family name.
+He inquired, are you from the D'Agostino family that owns Renault Winery?
+Isabella grinned and perked up at his knowledge of something having to do with her family name.
 She continued, well, yes, they are my distant relatives, but I am not from the immediate family that runs the winery.
-My family and I have been there for the occasional family wedding or special event.
-She went on to describe the winery in exquisite detail; as she spoke, it gave an entirely new and whimsical image of this familiar place in Sid’s mind.
+Instead, my family and I have been there for the occasional family wedding or special event.
+She went on to describe the winery in exquisite detail; as she spoke, it gave an entirely new and whimsical image of this familiar place in Sid's mind.

-Sid felt he was seeing the winery for the first time through Isabella’s eyes as she reminisced about frolicking in the vineyard as a young girl.
+Sid felt he was seeing the winery for the first time through Isabella's eyes as she reminisced about frolicking in the vineyard as a young girl.
 The two ended up talking for hours, both equally involved and curious about what the other would say next.
 Isabella was intrigued with this young man, and after their first meeting, they rarely parted.
-After a proper courtship, the two married in the vineyard; they both loved so dearly.
+After a proper courtship, the two married in the vineyard; they loved so dearly.

 Samson the Saint